 Even while charting the map through New Normal, as the size of the loss and complexity of rebuilding our lives became clearer, there began to be glimpses of gold nuggets amongst the ore.
 I decided the only way through would be to grab onto the positive, to keep watch for things we’d eventually gain in the fire.
 Here are six long-term positives that came out of one massive negative–and I suspect they’re the same for many types of adversity.

 Resilience.
-The week after the fire, there was a Time Magazine article on the psychology of resilience.
+The week after the fire, a national magazine had a cover piece on the psychology of resilience.
 Dr. Philip Keller, one of the field’s leading researchers, explained that a key elements of a psyche that can bounce back is a history of hard times.
 Facing challenges and difficulties is the only way to learn to flex and strengthen the “meeting challenges” muscle.
 People who have an easy life are those who sink when faced with catastrophe.
 Dr. Keller believes this to the extent that he felt, as a father, it was his duty to teach his offspring to face life-threatening challenges.
-As a result, when each child turned 18, he took them on a life-threatening adventure, to fight their way out of the Amazon jungle or up and down an oxygen-deprived peak.
+As a result, when each child turned 18, he took them on a life-threatening adventure, to fight their way out of the Amazon jungle or up and down an oxygen-deprived mountain peak.
 What his children had in common, upon returning home alive, was two-fold.
 The progeny now knew they could survive almost anything—losing that job interview wasn’t that big a deal—and, each told their father they never wanted to speak to him again.
 Lucky me!
 Our family was facing a true life challenge and it wasn’t my fault!
 We could face this ultimate challenge together, and the kids didn’t have to hate me for putting them through it.

 Identity.
 It’s funny, how much of our identity has to do with this is where I live, this is my stuff; my grandmother’s rock collection, my mother’s beloved Lladro angels, the ribbon I won at the 3rd grade science fair.
 Each reflects a time and place, a series of choices and experiences.
 When they’re gone, who are you?
 With the exception of my children’s first two years, we had always lived in this house.
 Now, when the kids came home, we lived somewhere temporary.
 And it was okay—good, even.
 It proved that we were a family no matter where we were.
 I was a writer even without my office or my books or papers.
 I found I had to write, to remain sane.
 In fact, the things that were authentic held fast and proved to be strong and deep.
 And we put up a sign in the foyer: Life takes you to unexpected places.
 Love always brings you home.

 Endurance.
 Anyone who faces a disaster quickly discovers that there is a community of people who dwell daily in the detritus of your particular catastrophe.
 While it is new and abrupt for you, it is their same-old-same-old.
 We were fortunate to have good insurance.
 It didn’t bring anything back, but the house was immediately taken over by people who knew what they were doing.
-One thing they were doing, was making an inventory and packing up every.single.thing.in.the.house, at which point our lives became a two-year journey along the Drowning in Paper Trail..
+One thing they were doing was making an inventory and packing up every.single.thing.in.the.house, at which point our lives became a two-year journey along the Drowning in Paper Trail..

 When you move on purpose, you have a chance to choose what to take and what to get rid of.
 We had no such opportunity.
 They cataloged everything.
 And, once this was done, things that had survived the fire—non-working light bulbs, VHS tapes, junk in the junk drawer—were packed into hundreds of the nearest boxes and put into storage.
-(A month after we moved back, I unpacked a box containing my half eaten bowl of oatmeal, spoon cemented to its contents for eternity.)
+(A month after we moved back, I unpacked a box containing my half-eaten bowl of oatmeal, spoon cemented to its contents for eternity.)

 Then a list of things that did not survive the fire, 3,000 of them, from Mario Kart game cartridge to living room sofa—were presented to us in a grid.
 I was to go through these items and give the insurance company the price for which they were purchased, at any time during the last 30 years.